Sabrina4455/Sabrina4455Tutorial/page3.md

-# Advantages Of Vector Images
+# Advantages of vector images

 There are many advantages of using vector images: